Gunaa: Plot

 Gunaa is an asylum inmate.
 His cellmate tells him a story, whose protagonist Abhirami gets registered in Gunaa's mind; he believes and dreams that she is an avatar of goddess Abhirami who would marry him on a full moon day.
-After his psychiatrist Ganesh sanctions his release, Gunaa keeps searching for Abhirami.
+After his psychiatric test, his psychiatrist Ganesh sanctions his release, but Gunaa keeps searching for Abhirami.
 His mother Manonmani runs a brothel after his father deserted her.
 Her brother-in-law, addressed as "Chitappa", is her aide.
 Rosy, one of the brothel girls, loves and desires to marry Gunaa, but he does not reciprocate.

 Gunaa is an expert at breaking open locks, and Chitappa regularly takes his assistance for stealing.
 Chitappa decides to break open a hundi at a nearby temple to pay Manonmani's overdue rent.
 When he takes Gunaa for a rehearsal, Gunaa spots a wealthy heiress in the temple.
 Since her physical attributes match those of Abhirami as imagined by Gunaa, he approaches her and she smilingly gives him some sweets; her pleasant disposition convinces him that she is Abhirami.

 On the scheduled day of heist, Chitappa, Gunaa and their men arrive at the temple.
 Gunaa opens the lock of the safe room and lets Chitappa's men inside.
 Seeing the heiress again, he goes after her, accidentally locking Chitappa's men inside.
 They are caught by officials but manage to escape with some jewels and flee with Gunaa via car.
 One of them dies when the car crashes, the wounded survivor seizes the heiress's car and starts driving it, with Gunaa also joining.

 The wounded man succumbs, and the car falls into the sea.
 Ramaiah, a CBI officer, investigates the heiress's disappearance, and informs her guardian Suresh Kumar (SK).
 Having saved the heiress and the jewels from drowning, Gunaa takes them to his house.
 Landlord Ismail sees the financial reward in a newspaper for the safe return of the heiress.
 His goons assume her to be a new prostitute brought in without paying their usual bribe and fight with Gunaa.
 To save her, Gunaa drives her to a dilapidated church on a hilltop, and keeps addressing her as "Abhirami".